 When standing, make sure that you’re not leaning on one side, as that puts asymmetrical pressure on your spine.

-On the other hand, get a good pillow or use while sitting.
+On the other hand, get a good pillow or use a chair with lumbar support while sitting.

 Then, take some time off to stretch your body and walk around.
 When combined together, these habits should help improve your posture and relieve any scoliosis pain.